Neo Deco: How to Bring Art Deco Glamour Into Your Home in 2026

 Even with the best intentions, it's easy to tip from "glamorous" into "costume party."
 Here are the pitfalls to avoid:

-The fix: Neo Deco is inspired by Art Deco, not a recreation.
-Mix periods freely—a velvet sofa works alongside a contemporary coffee table and a vintage mirror.
+- Going Too Literal: The mistake is recreating a 1920s film set rather than a modern home.
+Mix periods freely, a velvet sofa works alongside a contemporary coffee table and a vintage mirror.
 The look should feel collected, not themed.

 How to Start Your Neo Deco Transformation